NewcastleRSE/british-printed-images/README.md

 ## About

-Brtish Printed Images is a project to update the website at ([https://bpi1700.org.uk/](https://bpi1700.org.uk/)).
-The site is digital library of prints and book illustrations from Early Modern Britain.
-The database has been managed by Kings College Digital Team for many years, but
+Brtish Printed Images is a rebuild of a legacy website at ([https://bpi1700.org.uk/](https://bpi1700.org.uk/)).
+The site is digital library of prints and book illustrations from Early Modern Britain, with images ranging from 1550 to 1815.
+The site allwws swearching by BPI number, subject, event, person and producer.
+The BPI number is an internal classfication system that has no links to other digital libraries.

 ### Project Team
 Adam Morton, Newcastle University  ([adam.morton@newcastle.ac.uk](mailto:adam.morton@newcastle.ac.uk))
-Becky Osselton, Newcastle University  ([rebecca.osselton@newcastle.ac.uk](mailto:rebecca.osselton@newcastle.ac.uk)) Digital Team, Kings College Digital Lab (Paul Caton, Pamela Mellon, Florence Du Pre)
+Becky Osselton, Newcastle University  ([rebecca.osselton@newcastle.ac.uk](mailto:rebecca.osselton@newcastle.ac.uk))

 ### RSE Contact
 Becky Osselton